benvaljean/benvaljean.github.io/_posts/2009-12-29-Error_Warning_weird_character_in_interface_error_when_creating_alias_(iptables).markdown

 ---
 layout: post
-title: Error: Warning: weird character in interface `interface eth0:alias 0' (No aliases
+title: Error: Warning: weird character in interface error when creating alias (iptables)
 ---

+### Symptom

-Benjamin Goodacre,f1\@goodacre.name,==Symptom== When adding a new iptables rule the following error can appear:
+When adding a new iptables rule the following error can appear:

     Warning: weird character in interface `eth0:1' (No aliases, :, ! or *).